Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/crud_difining.md

 }
 ```

-We can see that it comes with some CacheKey, Context and Priority attribute decorations, but it won't do anything until you ask Apizr to.
+We can see that it comes with many parameter combinations, but it won't do anything until you ask Apizr to.
 Caching, Logging, Policing, Prioritizing... everything is activable fluently with the options builder.

 About generic types: